waleeedahmed/Android_FaceCar/README.md

 FaceCar uses a Machine Learning algorithm called EigenFaces.
 We have successfully performed these facial recognition tests in a variety of environments and different image resolutions before finalizing our product shipping.

 FaceCar uses Websockets to communicate with RPi.
-The concept is fit the RPi in an actual vehicle to perform remote unlocking or locking.
+The idea is to fit the RPi in an actual vehicle to perform remote unlocking or locking.

 We used OpenCv (Open source computer vision library) to first detect a face in a mobile camera canvas and the detected face